kedanco/javascript30/readme.md

 - reduce takes 2 params -> a new var to store values, and name of var that stores each looped element

 ## Project 19: Unreal Webcam Fun
+- getImageData returns pixels info: for each pixels there are 4 values, rgb Alpha
 -